 Construction History on the Frontier, Seattle, July 20-22, 2017

-Jeffrey Karl Ochsner FAIA, professor in the Department of Architecture at the University of Washington, will present The Architectural / Technical History of Seattle and Environs, the architectural history of the region through the lens of construction history.
+Jeffrey Karl Ochsner FAIA, professor in the Department of Architecture at the University of Washington, presented The Architectural / Technical History of Seattle and Environs, the architectural history of the region through the lens of construction history.
 In the Northwest, changing styles often accompanied a change in building material, charting the progression of architecture from the 19th century to today.
 Ochsner served as Chair of the Department of Architecture from 1996 to 2002 and is Associate Dean for Academic Affairs, College of Built Environments.
 He is author of H. H. Richardson: Complete Architectural Works (1982), editor and co-author of Shaping Seattle Architecture: A Historical Guide to the Architects, co-author of Distant Corner: Seattle Architects and the Legacy of H. H. Richardson (2003), and author of Lionel H. Pries, Architect, Artist, Educator: From Arts & Crafts to Modern Architecture (2007), and Furniture Studio: Materials, Craft, and Architecture (2012).
 He has published articles in the Journal of the Society of Architectural Historians, JAE: Journal of Architectural Education, Fabrications, Pacific Northwest Quarterly, American Imago, ARCADE and other journals.
 He has twice won the College of Built Environments Lionel Pries Award for teaching excellence and is a Fellow in the American Institute of Architects (AIA) and a recipient of the Association of College Schools of Architecture (ACSA) Distinguished Professor Award.

-Knute “Skip” Berger, journalist and historian at Crosscut will present The Civic History of Construction on the history of the Seattle Space Needle – the iconic, sky-line defining monument of the city.
-Berger will discuss how the Space Needle enabled Seattle to be perceived as being on the cutting edge of technology, a high-tech branding that continues today.
+Knute “Skip” Berger, journalist and historian at Crosscut presented The Civic History of Construction on the history of the Seattle Space Needle – the iconic, sky-line defining monument of the city.
+Berger discussed how the Space Needle enabled Seattle to be perceived as being on the cutting edge of technology, a high-tech branding that continues today.
 Berger is a Seattle author, columnist, and commentator.
 He is the award-winning “Mossback” columnist for the online non-profit news site Crosscut.com where he focuses on the intersection of Pacific Northwest politics and heritage; Editor-at-Large and columnist for Seattle magazine; and a regular commentator on Seattle’s NPR affiliate KUOW-FM.
 He is consulting historian for the Space Needle.
 His books include the ebook Roots of Tomorrow: Tales of Early Seattle Urbanism (2014), Space Needle, Spirit of Seattle (2012) and Pugetopolis: A Mossback Takes on Growth Addicts, Weather Wimps and the Myth of Seattle Nice (2009).
 He also has long established interests in world’s fairs (he’s attended nine) and time capsules (he was chief “architect” of the Washington Centennial Time Capsule Project).

-Jon Magnusson, former CEO of Magnusson Klemencic Associates (MKA), will present Six Decades Living Northwest Engineering and Construction.
+Jon Magnusson, former CEO of Magnusson Klemencic Associates (MKA), presented Six Decades Living Northwest Engineering and Construction.
 Magnusson comes from a long family history of construction in the Northwest.
 Currently Senior Principal at MKA, Magnusson went from walking around construction sites as a boy to leading a world-renown structural engineering firm responsible for iconic works in the Northwest and around the world.
 Projects include the Seattle Public Library, Safeco Field, Century Link Field, Experience Music Project, Key Arena, Seattle Federal Courthouse, Husky Stadium, and Benaroya Hall.
 He received the Designer Lifetime Achievement Award from the American Institute of Steel Construction, is an honorary member of the American Institute of Architects, and is a member of the National Academy of Engineering.
 He served as CEO of MKA for 25 years.
 The firm was founded in Seattle in 1920 and has provided engineering services in 46 states and 54 countries from its headquarters in Seattle.

-Michael Lombardi, the Senior Corporate Historian at The Boeing Company, will present Making Dreams into Reality: The Epochal Stories that Define the Boeing Company, the history of the most important company in the history of the northwest.
+Michael Lombardi, the Senior Corporate Historian at The Boeing Company, presented Making Dreams into Reality: The Epochal Stories that Define the Boeing Company, the history of the most important company in the history of the northwest.
 Boeing’s innovation has driven the Northwest economy for decades, providing a highly-trained work force, and continuing to innovate with new materials and processes in creating airplanes.
 Lombardi started at Boeing in 1979 and has been the Senior Corporate Historian for the Boeing Company for the last 20 years.
 He is also the corporate historian for North American Aviation and manager of Boeing Historical Services which includes the company’s historical archives.
 He has presented lectures on aerospace history to the AIAA, the Royal Aeronautical Society, The Air League of the UK and several air museums.
 He is a regular contributor to the Boeing Frontiers magazine and has published a book on the history of Strategic Airpower.
 Lombardi is currently working on a history of Boeing Plant 2 in Seattle.
 As a spokesperson for Boeing, Lombardi has appeared in documentaries for the Discovery Channel, PBS, Smithsonian Channel, and BBC as well as in Germany, Russia, Japan and China.
 He is also currently on the board of trustees for Seattle’s Museum of History and Industry and serves as a guest curator for the Museum of Flight.

-New Keynote Announced!
-Dr. Carrie Sturts Dossick will present on The Past and Future Practices in Construction.
+Dr. Carrie Sturts Dossick presented The Past and Future Practices in Construction.
 Dr. Dossick is a Professor of Construction Management at the University of Washington, College of Built Environment and Executive Director, Center for Education and Research in Construction (CERC).
 She has over a decade of research and teaching experience primarily focused on emerging collaboration methods and technologies such as Integrated Project Delivery (IPD) and Building Information Modeling (BIM).
 She is an active member of both the National Institute of Building Sciences and buildingSMART Alliance.
 Current research projects include technology and collaboration strategies for green building design and construction; global team collaboration with Virtual Reality; operations applications of BIM and facilities data in maintenance management and life cycle planning; and rebaselining BIM and asset data for existing buildings.
 She has received funding from the National Science Foundation, U.S. Army, U.S. Department of Education, Mechanical Contractors Association of Western Washington, Sound Transit, Skanska USA Building, University of Washington Royalty Research Fund, University of Washington Capital Projects and Facilities services.

 THURDAY, JULY 20th